chisomruth/AllSQLprojects/README.md

-# ruthystores_database
+# My sql projects
-This repository contains ruthy_stores database( an imaginary database for an imaginary university book store) and some queries performed on this db
+This repository contains all sql projects and queries
 ## Details
-I created this database as a practice project in learning, mastering and using sql.
+I created and queried these databases as a practice project in learning, mastering and using sql.